 - Aristocrats Are Evil: Miranda Cross, Baroness of Kharibast

 - Artifact of Attraction: The Enigmatic Prism, which is reputed to drive its possessors mad with jealous desire.
 Archard maintains that it's really just people succumbing to their own emotional weaknesses.

 - Baby Talk: The precocious Adeline thpeakth Little Profethor Dialog with a definite lithp.

 - The Big Guy: Pete Grimes, one of Archard's associates, an ex-boxer.

 - Blatant Lies: "The deductive mind has no use for anger.
 Therefore, I am not angry."

 - Broken Pedestal: Archard's mentor, Malcolm Lightbourne fell victim to the Enigmatic Prism and became a Moriarty-like evil genius.
 Archard took it especially badly, since he can't excuse Lightbourne's actions by blaming the curse he doesn't believe in, and it's one of the reasons he keeps his own emotions so tightly buttoned.

-- Cultured Badass: Archard.
-Though he doesn't have a Sword Cane, perhaps because there wasn't room for in there for a sword after he'd built in the Grappling-Hook Pistol, the lock-breaking kit, and the flash powder device for blinding pursuers.
+- Classy Cane: Archard has one.
+It isn't a Sword Cane, perhaps because there wasn't room for in there for a sword after he'd built in the Grappling-Hook Pistol, the lock-breaking kit, and the flash powder device for blinding pursuers.